 Cornell College offers an attractive merit scholarship program.
 Many of our students earn academic scholarships, ranging in value from $10,000 to full tuition.
-Fine arts scholarships are awarded to students regardless of major.
+Iowa students are also eligible for a $20,000 Promise Scholarship for Iowans.
+Fine arts scholarships are available in music, theatre, and art and are awarded to students regardless of major.

 - Academic scholarships for first-year students